-The staff of Smiley's Point Clinic located on Riverside Avenue across the street from the campus will take care of students' health needs.
-Visits are free except for special testing or service, and prescriptions are available through the Fairview Pharmacy at cost.
-Students must check family health coverage to determine if they are included; if not, a student health insurance plan is available.
+The College has a contract for its student health service with Smiley's Point Clinic, a teaching clinic of the University of Minnesota Medical School.
+The Clinic is located on Riverside Avenue across the street from the campus.
+Office visits for illness and injury are free for all Augsburg students.
+Students must check family health coverage to determine if they are included; if they are not, contact the Dean of Students' office for information regarding student health insurance.